Convergence rates for the stochastic gradient descent method for non-convex objective functions: Applications

-It remains only to prove the nondegeneracy assumption. for every $\theta\in\mathcal{M}\cap U$, after computing the Hessian\footnote{Due to the symmetry of the Hessian, we only write the upper diagonal.}, it holds that
+which contradicts the fact that $\nabla f=0$ on the connected set of $\theta\in\mathbb{R}^4$ which satisfies \eqref{lin_nonzero} and $\theta_3\neq 0$.
+This proves \eqref{lin_nonzero_2}.
+It is immediate from \eqref{lin_nonzero} that $\mathcal{M}\cap U$ is a non-empty, $2$-dimensional, $\C^1$-submanifold of $\mathbb{R}^4$.
+It remains only to prove the nondegeneracy assumption. for every $\theta\in(\mathcal{M}\cap U)$, after computing the Hessian\footnote{Due to the symmetry of the Hessian, we only write the upper diagonal.}, it holds that

 where this equality relies upon the fact that, due to \eqref{lin_grad} and $\theta_3\neq 0$ on $\mathcal{M}\cap U$, we have that